Facebook Pixel

 Course Description: Chest Exercises and Pushing Progressions

-Additionally, this course covers the functional anatomy of exercises for a push day workout, including the contribution of chest muscles (e.g. upper chest = clavicular head of the pectoralis major), shoulder muscles (e.g. deltoid and rotator cuff), scapula muscles (e.g. pectoralis minor), arm muscles (e.g. triceps brachii), and core muscles (e.g. transverse abdominis).
-More advanced anatomical considerations include the contribution of core subsystems (e.g. anterior oblique subsystem ) and the use of pushing during neuromuscular re-education (a.k.a. integration exercises - pushing with leg routines).
-Further, this course is built from a systematic research review, pre-approved for credits toward the Certified Personal Trainer (CPT) Certification, and pre-approved for continuing education credits for movement professionals (personal trainers, fitness instructors, physical therapists, athletic trainers, massage therapists, chiropractors, occupational therapists, etc.).
+• Kinesiology and Functional Anatomy: Gain a detailed understanding of the anatomy of pushing exercises, including the contribution of chest muscles (e.g., upper chest = clavicular head of the pectoralis major), shoulder muscles (e.g., deltoid and rotator cuff), scapula muscles (e.g., pectoralis minor), arm muscles (e.g., triceps brachii), and core muscles (e.g,. transverse abdominis).
+More advanced anatomical considerations include the contribution of core subsystems (e.g., anterior oblique subsystem ) and the use of pushing during neuromuscular re-education (a.k.a. integration exercises - pushing with leg routines).

 Pre-approved Credits for: